apache/buildstream/doc/source/docker.rst

 doesn't, you should
 `edit your ~/.profile so that it does <https://stackoverflow.com/questions/14637979/>`_.

-Once ``bst-here`` is available in your PATH, you just prefix every BuildStream command you need to run with ``bst-here`` so that it executes through the wrapper.
-The latest version of the buildstream-fedora Docker image is automatically pulled if needed.
-The contents of your working directory will be made available at ``/src`` inside the container.
+Once the script is available in your PATH, you can run ``bst-here`` to open a shell session inside a new container based off the latest version of the buildstream-fedora Docker image.
+The current working directory will be mounted inside the container at ``/src``.

+You can also run individual BuildStream commands as ``bst-here COMMAND``.
+For
+example: ``bst-here show systems/my-system.bst``.
+Note that BuildStream won't be able to integrate with Bash tab-completion if you invoke it in this way.

-Two other volumes are set up by the ``bst-here`` script:
+Two Docker volumes are set up by the ``bst-here`` script:

  * buildstream-cache -- mounted at ``~/.cache/buildstream``
  * buildstream-config -- mounted at ``~/.config/``

 These are necessary so that your BuildStream cache and configuration files persist between invocations of ``bst-here``.
-You can open a shell inside the container by running ``bst-here -t /bin/bash``, which is useful if for example you need to add something custom to ``~/.config/buildstream.conf``.